decoy-school/school-site/README.md

     - ~~Note of interest~~
     - ~~Nursery Twitter~~
   - Governors
-    - Document to show make up of governing body
+    - ~~Document to show make up of governing body~~
+    - Reogranise minutes by committee rather than year
 - Styling ~~(basic - this will mostly be inline in layout header)~~ <-- no it won't
   - ~~style lists normal lists~~
   - ~~responsive nav~~ <- look into accessibilty, ~~and animation~~